swaragsharma/swaragsharma/README.md

 🛡️ OpenVAS
 and many more...**

-In addition, my programming prowess extends to languages such as:
+In addition, my programming prowess extends to languages such as:<br />
 **🐍 Python
 🐚 Bash (Shell Scripting)
 🛠️ JavaScript